Tri-body/cordova-plugin-simple-download/readme.md

 ## cordova-plugin-simple-downloader

-a cordova plugin to simple download file, check file md5, only for android platfrom.
+a cordova plugin to simple download file, return file md5, only for android platfrom.

 ### Install/UnInstall